rhobernardi/rhobernardi/README.md

 Currently Software Engineer for mobile camera engine and studying Data Science, Machine Learning and all sorts of AI applications.

-- 🔭 Currently working as a Software Engineer for [Motorola Mobility](https://www.motorola.com.br/)
+- 🔭 Currently working as an Embedded Software Engineer for [Motorola Mobility](https://www.motorola.com.br/)

 - 🌱 Currently learning Data Science and AI developement